 2) Clear the Clutter

 Once you’ve pinned to your hearts content, it’s time to refine and move onto creating a "mood board".
 I create mine in Adobe Illustrator, but for this purpose you can create your mood board on a new Pinterest board.

 Take a look at what you’ve pinned so far and see if there is a common theme or overall style.
 You may find that some images don’t fit or you don’t like them as much as others.
 It can be helpful to delete those ones altogether.
 Pick a handful of your favorite images and pin them to the new board.

-When I create mood boards for clients I use six images.
+When I create mood boards for clients I use nine images.
 It can be hard to narrow it down to so few, but if you have too many images you will start to have too many competing styles.
-To pare down, start by choosing your twelve favorite images.
-From there choose six images that are in different categories.

 3) Define Your Style + Color Palette

 Now it's time to take stock of what you have.
 Does your board feel cohesive?
 Is there an identifiable style or mood to it?
 Is there a unified color palette?

 You might find that you like the content of the images, but they all have a different color palette.
 When that happens I start searching for similar images in the right color palette.
 This isn’t necessary, but it helps to create a more unified mood board that will better guide you in the rest of the branding process.

 See examples of past mood boards I've created for clients here.
 You'll notice that each has a distinct style and color palette.
 Ideally you want to be able define the mood of the board in a few adjectives and be able to discern a color palette of 2-3 main colors.

 If you need some more step-by-step guidance with your branding be sure to download the Free Mini Branding Guide!